keycloakify/docs.keycloakify.dev/testing-your-theme/in-storybook.md

 <figure><img src="../.gitbook/assets/image (3) (1) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>

 That's really nice, however this approach has it's limits.
 At some point you'll want to test in a real Keycloak to make sure everything works.
-Also you don't nessesary know the kcContext values to provides in order to replicate a desired configuration. &#x20;
+Also you don't necessary know the kcContext values to provides in order to replicate a desired configuration. &#x20;

 Don't worry!
 Keycloakify got you covered by letting you test in a local Keycloak Docker container.